 In fall of 2014, Petaluma Bounty reached out to all certified farmers’ markets of Sonoma County to participate in a federal grant application under the state-wide Market Match Consortium, coordinated by the Berkeley Ecology Center.
 Not all markets were ready, interested or had the capacity to collaboratively submit an application in late November of 2014.

 In 2015, Petaluma Bounty launched the collaboration as part of the statewide California Market Match Consortium led by the Berkeley Ecology Center.
 Other supporters include Kaiser Permanente, St. Joseph Health, Petaluma Healthcare District, Slow Food Russian River, Sunrise Rotary Club Santa Rosa, and other donors that prefer to remain anonymous.
-We were able to expand this initiative to the markets below because Petaluma Bounty was part of a statewide award from the USDA FINI grant awarded to the Ecology Center for $3.7million.
+We were able to expand this initiative to the current markets because Petaluma Bounty was part of a statewide award from the USDA FINI grant awarded to the Ecology Center for $3.7million.

 National Farmers’ Market Week